 The computation described in Section 17.1.1 of this Attachment B is at the bus level.
-An eleven (11) zone model will be used for the LBMP billing related to Loads.
+An eleven (11) zone model will be used for the LBMP billing related to Loads, except for Energy withdrawals by Eligible Generators for later injection onto the grid.
 The LBMP for a zone will be a Load weighted average of the Load bus LBMPs in the Load Zone.
 The Load weights which will sum to unity will be calculated from the load bus MW distribution.
 Each component of the LBMP for a zone will be calculated as a Load weighted average of the Load bus LBMP components in the zone.
 The LBMP for a zone j can be written as: